curry-packages/spicey/README.md

 To generate an application, follow the steps below.

-1. Create a Curry program containing a constant of type `Database.ERD.ERD` which describes your entity-relationship model
+1. Create a Curry program containing a constant of type `Database.ERD.ERD` (the module `Database.ERD` is part of the package `cdbi`) which describes your entity-relationship model
    (see the file "examples/BlogERD.curry" as an example).

-2. Since the imported module `Database.ERD` is part of the package `cdbi`, this package must be installed, e.g., by the command

-       cypm add --dependency cdbi

-3. Execute `spiceup` and supply the name of the Curry ERD program, e.g.,
+2. Execute `spiceup` and supply the name of the Curry ERD program, e.g.,

-       cypm exec spiceup .../BlogERD.curry
+       spiceup .../BlogERD.curry

    This generates the complete source code of the initial application (see the generated file README.txt for some explanations).